inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 What inFlow does well

 inFlow has been around since 2007 and has earned its 80,000-customer base by solving a real problem cleanly: helping small wholesalers and distributors move from spreadsheets to a structured stock record.
-You create a purchase order, email it to your supplier, receive the shipment, and stock updates automatically.
+You create a purchase order, email it to your supplier, receive the shipment, and stock updates in the system.
 Reorder reports flag items that have fallen below their set minimums.
 A B2B showroom portal lets wholesale customers browse your catalog and place orders directly.

 Where inFlow stops working